Located south of the Dutch capital's centre in the Zuidas business district, the 650-room RAI Hotel will be the biggest in the Netherlands.

-OMA entered a competition for the scheme as part of a consortium led by developer NH Hotel Group, and was selected by the City of Amsterdam and Amsterdam RAI over 10 other proposals.
+OMA entered a competition for the scheme as part of a consortium led by developers COD and Being Development, and including NH Hotel Group.
+It was selected by the City of Amsterdam and Amsterdam RAI over 10 other proposals.

 "The winning concept of OMA stood out because of the additional special facilities," said a statement published on the city's website.
 "Above all, the iconic design of the building was decisive."

 Construction is due to begin on the hotel in mid-2016.

 Although the hotel will operate as an independent business, it forms a key part of a wider development plan drawn up for the area in 2011.